 This is a 4-inch centerset faucet that requires 3 holes for the installation.
 So make sure that your sink also has this configuration as it’s usually not the easiest or cheapest idea to drill new holes.

-The two lever design allows to easily adjust pressure and temperature to the desired levels.
+The two-lever design allows for easily adjust pressure and temperature to the desired levels.
 This bathroom faucet also meets the WaterSense criteria, delivering the maximum water flow of 1.2 GPM.
 It provides an aerated stream, so while using less water, it delivers more pressure.

 Similar to Moen Eva, this is a 4-inch centerset faucet that mounts on a 3-hole sink.
 The installation process is quick and easy.
 It’s also compatible with most bathroom fittings.